RishiNandha/Open-Arignan/README.md

   - **Context Retreival tool**: A client such as copilot or codex or claude code can tap into the knowledge base and retrieve context
   - **Global Map Resource**: The "map" given as a context, so that the MCP client has context of what all knowledge are available
   - (To implement in future) **LLM Setting**: Toggle to use the local LLM in internal functions or start using the MCP Client's LLM

-## Quick-Start

-### Option 1: Git Clone

-0. Clone the repo
-1. Run the `python setup.py --app-home <install dir>`.
-This will:
-   - Download all the models needed, including the default local answer model and a lighter fallback answer model
-   - Create a **bin directory** folder with executables
-   - Print the bin directory for your reference
-2. Add the bin directory folder to your PATH
-3. Try `arignan load "filename.pdf"`
-4. Try `arignan ask "relevant question"`

-### Option 2: Pip Install

-1. Pip install: `python -m pip install -e .`
-2. Add `bin/` to PATH

 ## Detailed Description